 If space is very limited in your vehicle, an alternative to the crate is a harness that fits around the dog’s body and fixes onto the car’s seatbelt.
 In the event of a collision, your dog will be restrained.
 This is not as safe as a crate but is better than nothing.

 You should not put your dog in the front passenger’s seat of your car, they should always be secured in the back seat.
 The airbags in the front seat are designed for a human and not for a dog and could cause serious injuries.
+Head over to our review of the best dog car harnesses for more options.

 Obviously, you will do all you can to make sure that your dog does not go missing during your road trip but it is a possibility.
 It is most likely to happen during rest stops, particularly if your dog becomes frightened in unfamiliar surroundings and runs off.
 It is vital that they have a collar with your contact information or have a microchip.
 Don’t forget to make sure that this information is up to date before you set off.